Arditti93/React-Meassing-system/README.md

 # React-Messaging-system

-A front end messaging system built with class componets and fucntions that allow the user to send a new message delete messages and save messages.
+A front end messaging system built with class componets and functions that allow the user to send a new message delete messages and save messages.

 Preivous messages are stored as state inside an array and new messages when sent are added to the array